25 Online Editing Jobs for Freelancers

 Availability: They’re looking for qualified, experienced editors to join their team.

-Requirements: You need to have at least two years of experience as an editor, copy editor, or proofreader.
+Requirements: You need to have at least two years of editing experience.
 You must also have a master’s, PhD, or equivalent experience in an academic discipline.
-Please see their site for the complete list of requirements.

 Availability: They’re seeking editors.